Pweidemueller/fullRankMatrix/README.md

 #> [10,]          0     0    1      0      0    1
 ```

-To make such cases more obvious and retain interpretability of the
+To make such cases more obvious and to be able to still correctly
-linear model fit we wrote `fullRankMatrix`, it removes linearly
+interpret the linear model fit, we wrote `fullRankMatrix`.
+It removes
-dependent columns and renames the remaining columns to make the
+linearly dependent columns and renames the remaining columns to make the
 dependencies clear using the `make_full_rank_matrix()` function.

 ``` r